abhinav-bagwari/Malaria-Disease-Detection-using-Vgg19/README.md

 - a -> Unzip the file in a new folder
 - b -> Open terminal and create a new virtual environment as virtualenv 'name of venv' (without '')
 - c -> activate your terminate as name of venv\Scripts\activate
-- d -> pip install all the necessary libraries (also present in requirements.txt)
+- d -> pip install all the necessary libraries "pip install -r requirements.txt"
 - e -> run the command "python app.py"

 ### There you go...